jill620/sEEG_conversation/NLP/NLP_README.txt

 		    - N: Total number of words in the conversation

-		    - 768: Hidden status size of GPT-2 for each layer
+		    - 768: Hidden embedding size of GPT-2 for each layer

 		    - 13: Total number of GPT-2 layers